JuliaLang/www.julialang.org/index.md

 This paves the way for fully cloud-based operation, including data management, code editing and sharing, execution, debugging, collaboration, analysis, data exploration, and visualization.
 The eventual goal is to let people stop worrying about administering machines and managing data and get straight to the real problem.

-# Free, Open Source & Library-Friendly
+# Free, Open Source and Library-Friendly

 The core of the Julia implementation is licensed under the [MIT license](http://en.wikipedia.org/wiki/MIT_License).
 Various libraries used by the Julia environment include their own licenses such as the [GPL](http://en.wikipedia.org/wiki/GNU_General_Public_License), [LGPL](http://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License), and [BSD](http://en.wikipedia.org/wiki/BSD_licenses)